Foreign Investment in Indonesia

 -

-For Indonesian citizens: KTP
+For Indonesian citizens: Identity Card (KTP); and

 -

-For Non-Indonesian citizens: passport and ITAS
+For Non-Indonesian citizens: passport and ITAS (Izin Tinggal Terbatas or Limited Stay Permit).

 -